revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-149. You have a cluster of 10 nodes with 24 CPU cores available on each node.
+149.You have a cluster of 10 nodes with 24 CPU cores available on each node.

-The following code works but might crash on large data sets, or at least will not leverage the full processing power of the cluster.
-Which is the problematic part and how would you adapt it?
+The following code works but might crash on large data sets, or at least will not leverage the full processing power of the cluster.Which is the problematic part and how would you adapt it?

 ```python
 def calculate(sparkSession: SparkSession): Unit = {